froggomad/benchies/README.md

 I bought this as a gift to myself after being hired on at [Nautilus](https://github.com/nlsinc)

 ### Upgrades:
-Hotend: S1 pro (awaiting delivery)
+Hotend/extruder: S1 pro (awaiting delivery)

 ### Known issues
 - There's an issue with the extruder/hotend being misaligned/skewed which sometimes causes it to crash into the bed because the right side comes into contact